In Support of Democracy

 support the right of the people of Iran to be treated with dignity and

-respect, to be free from oppression, threats and violence, free to assemble
+respect, free from oppression, threats and violence, free to assemble

-peacefully, and free to choose their rulers in an
+peacefully, and free to choose their leaders in an

 open, transparent, fair, democratic electoral process.